ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Express.js is often the go-to framework for building web applications in Node.js.
 It’s lightweight, unopinionated, and incredibly flexible…</blockquote>

 <h3>4.
-Fun with vectors, LM Studio, NodeJS and Oracle DB 23ai - <a href="https://medium.com/@francisco.alvarez.rabanal/fun-with-vectors-lm-studio-nodejs-and-oracle-db-23ai-7ec793143dae" target="_blank" rel="noopener noreferrer">link</a></h3>
+Developing generic modules for Nest.js using Drizzle-ORM - <a href="https://medium.com/@lucasdalan09/developing-generic-modules-for-nest-js-using-drizzle-orm-2344616a4fe9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Francisco Alvarez`**
+✍️ **posted by `Lucas Dalan`**

-<blockquote>If you’re new to vectors and similarity search, let me show you how to get up and running with this exciting functionality in less than one…</blockquote>
+<blockquote>Nest.js provides a powerful framework for building scalable and maintainable backend applications.
+However, when working on multiple…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>